Kore Carrier Board

 The carrier board has two indicator lights on the top surface labeled “Pwr” and “Err”.

-Pwr Light: There are two independent 5V regulators that provide power to the autopilot and other peripherals.
-This light will shine blue if and only if both regulators are working.
-Do not fly if this light is not blue.
+Pwr Light: Two independent 5V regulators provide power to The Cube and other peripherals.
+A constant blue light indicates both regulators are working.

 Buzzer and Volume Control